nelson-n/nelson-n.github.io/_posts/2023-01-01-Map-Takeaways.md

 One must meditate on their Global Aesthetics in order to achieve Clarity.
 With Clarity in hand, one may then pursue Beauty, a dogged pursuit of Global Aesthetics.
 This is the call of the human.
 Not ordained by the Universe, for the Universe is silent, but the only pursuit that is logically commensurate with the Universe.
 The Universal does not tell us what to pursue, it only offers pursuit as an alternative to drowning.
 We cannot know if it is the correct pursuit, only that it is the only pursuit.
 And it is with this minor hint that we must run.
 We must doggedly pursue our Global Aesthetics and actualize the perceptive states that we wish to experience.
 We must doggedly pursue beauty, forming the excessive signifier that keeps us afloat.
 And while we may easily brush away the Platonic with even a mild level of metaphysical reasoning, the Platonic and its pursuit is all that we are offered and thus it is the ultimate aim.
 The full instantiation of life is the pursuit of beauty to its extreme, the chasing of the Platonic with maximum rigor.
 It is not what we do, it is that we do, for that pursuit is the only metaphysically commensurate action that we may impart upon the Universe.

+## Afterword

+And as always the following disclaimer applies.
+Despite sacrificing scope to make strong/defensible claims, and despite appearing to be built on a rigorous metaphysical framework, this work and the statements/findings within are but a rickety ladder that are unverifiable and very well could represent just another set of aesthetic judgments.
+Despite an intense desire to live by clarity and truth with respect to the metaphysical laws of the Universe, this too is a ladder that must be thrown away.
+For anyone with the attention or brain to folow along will surely be able to arb away/cast doubt into anything that has been postulated.
+So we press on, feeling a little better about our action that we did before the map takeaways, but altogether not particularly good about anything at all.
+- Cite Wittgenstein

+# Footnotes

+[^1]: One could make a compelling argument that it *is* impossible to bridge between these two territories, thus rendering this entire piece a fool's errand.
+I am open to this possibility.

+[^2]: "No matter what you will do a wise man will come along and ..." - Zizek or ...
+[^2]: "I am generally opposed to wisdom." - Zizek

+---

 [^1]: Maps are tools of compression that contain knowledge about the territory.
 This piece is simply a map^2, a map of a map.

 [^1]: For the search for metaphysical truths is performed both in *vain* and in *vanity*.

-[^1]: "No matter what you will do a wise man will come along and ..." - Zizek or ...
-[^1]: "I am generally opposed to wisdom." - Zizek

 [^1]: This being a result of the fact that philosophy generally starts uses natural language and broadly defined concepts to get its point across (as opposed to using a language such as mathematics which is tightly scoped to the domain of concepts where you can prove all the statements that you make).